Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Conclusion

 \section{Conclusion}

 This work rethinks HSR through the lens of practical acquisition.
 By moving beyond single RGB image constraints, we demonstrate that leveraging multiple smartphone cameras with carefully chosen spectral filters can significantly enrich the input signal and reduce ambiguity in reconstruction.
-Our proposed MI-HSR framework shows that spectral diversity even when captured with commodity hardware can close the gap between simulated and real-world hyperspectral imaging.

 The introduction of the Doomer dataset marks an important step forward for benchmarking in this space, enabling systematic evaluation of multi-view HSR under realistic conditions.
 Empirical results validate both our hardware configuration and model design, suggesting a promising direction for low-cost, deployable hyperspectral imaging systems.
+Proposed Deformable Convolution Alignment Module and conducted experiments show the alignment importance in the MI-HSR task, while proposed GMST++ is comparable with other state-of-the-art methods in established single image HSR it shows spectral reconstruction improvement in multi-image input even without DCAM.

 Looking ahead, we aim to further explore the temporal dimension for dynamic scenes, optimize for energy-efficient mobile deployment, and investigate more principled learning paradigms under limited supervision or device mismatch.

 {

 }